-A concert to celebrate the Chamber Musical Project will take place on Monday 4th October at 7:30pm at the Garrick Theatre in the West End.
+A concert to celebrate the Chamber Musical Project took place on Monday 4th October at 7:30pm at the Garrick Theatre in the West End.

 The two newly commissioned shows which have been selected as the winners by the Aria ALP Chamber Musical Project for further development, mentorship and financial support are:

 A contemporary fairy tale about wishing for love in a world of missed connections.